INRIM/runtask/doc/intro.rst

 **RunTask** is a python module implementing a coherent time task scheduler in a very simple way.
 The execution order of all controlled tasks is stricktly predictable and execution times are aligned to given reference times.
+The scheduling time can be speed up or slow down with respect to the system time.
+It can be also moved forward and backward by an offset addition.
+This can useful for debugging events with periods that are too long or too short to be seen in a comfortable way.

+An example.
 Suppose to have tasks A, B, C that need to be run at the beginning of each minute, in that order.
 In addition, suppose to have tasks D, E, F that need to be run at the begining of each second, in that order.
 Moreover, since the beginning of each minute is coincident with the beginning of a second, it is wanted that the task group A, B, C is run before the task group D, E, F.
 RunTask is designed to fulfill all these kind of requirements.